iFixit/git-scripts/README.md

 Merges the feature branch back in to `master`, specifically ensure it's a non-fast-forward merge.
 If no branch name is provided (i.e. invoked as `feature finish`), then assume the user is on the feature branch they want to finish, but confirm just in case.
+If the merge is successful, delete the branch - you shouldn't ever merge in a feature branch twice, and we don't need the extra cruft lying around.

 ## livebug script